-- In addition, in order to commence the regulatory review process and meet the Project schedule, in the evidentiary update FEI will be providing the PGR Project cost estimate at an AACE Class 4 level of project definition.
-While the BCUC's CPCN guidelines prescribe an AACE Class level of estimate, FEI believes a Class 4 level of estimate is sufficient in this case, given that: - FEI will have undertook additional preliminary constructability and other site reviews to better define the Project scope than is ordinarily completed for a Class 4 cost estimate. - The Project budget will include a contingency estimate, determined through a comprehensive risk identification process, detailed qualitative assessment and a risk quantification analysis using the latest revision of AACE International Recommended Practices. - The need for the PGR Project is driven by the demolition of the Pattullo Bridge, and, as such, project cost is not a factor in determining need. - FEI's alternatives analysis of available overland gas line route options based on "apples-to-apples" Class 5 estimates shows that the route through the City of Burnaby has the lowest rate impact, in addition to be being the only option that can be constructed in time to meet the Project schedule.
+- The Project budget will include a contingency estimate, determined through a comprehensive risk identification process, detailed qualitative assessment and a risk quantification analysis using the latest revision of AACE International Recommended Practices. - The need for the PGR Project is driven by the demolition of the Pattullo Bridge, and, as such, project cost is not a factor in determining need. - FEI's alternatives analysis of available overland gas line route options based on "applesto-apples" Class 5 estimates shows that the route through the City of Burnaby has the lowest rate impact, in addition to be being the only option that can be constructed in time to meet the Project schedule.
 As such, a more defined level of Project cost is not needed for the analysis of project alternatives. - While a Class 4 estimate has a wider accuracy range than a Class 3 estimate, only prudently incurred costs may be recovered from customers in rates in any case.